Business and Law Practice Background

 Before attending law school, Professor Graves spent 15 years in business management, last serving as the President of Lowe Alpine Systems, an international manufacturer and distributor of active outdoor sports equipment and apparel.
 He then earned his law degree from the University of Colorado in 1994, Order of the Coif.
 During law school, he served as an Articles Editor for the Law Review and as a Teaching Fellow in Contracts.
 Following law school, Professor Graves clerked for the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit.
-After his clerkship, Professor Graves joined the firm of Chrisman, Bynum & Johnson, P.C. (later becoming the Boulder, Colorado office of Faegre & Benson LLP) and ultimately became a member of the firm.
-He spent 6 years practicing civil litigation, trials, and appeals, with an emphasis on commercial and corporate litigation.
-He practiced before Colorado state and federal courts, as well as the Delaware Court of Chancery.
+After his clerkship, Professor Graves joined and ultimately became a member of the firm of Chrisman, Bynum & Johnson, P.C. (later becoming the Boulder, Colorado office of what is now Faegre Baker Daniels LLP).
+He spent over 6 years practicing civil litigation, trials, and appeals, with an emphasis on commercial and corporate litigation.
+He practiced before Colorado state and federal courts, as well as the Delaware Court of Chancery and Supreme Court.